justaboredkid/sacred-tui/README.md

 This means you can move around your camera instead of creating individual frames just to view a different part of the large model.

+See `demosacred.py` for the full potential of this library.

 [*Maniacal laughter*](https://www.youtube.com/watch?v=gY2k8_sSTsE)